l-ra/openeet/README.md

 # OpenEET
 Open source light implementation of EET client library.
 Working client (XMLDSig, WS-Security, SOAP call) with no external dependencies in 16kB JAR file.
-Get the snapshot development openeet-lite.jar and !Try it!.
+Get the [devel snapshot openeet-lite-shapshot-jar-20160701-0939.jar](releases/prerelease/openeet-lite-shapshot-jar-20160701-0939.jar) and !
+Try it !.

 ## Java implementation
 Java implementation now works with EET playground v2.
 No dependencies, just the java runtime itself (1.4.2).
-No release yet - use source code.
+No full release yet - use snapshot or source code.
 For details look at Java implementation description [Java implementation description/](java/)

 To register a sale it is as easy as this: